 Cohort Retention and Repeat Usage

-So, while using the Cohort Retention Data can be wildly informative, it’s better for companies with more established customer bases—just because you need to already have data about your established customer base.
+And while using the Cohort Retention Data can be wildly informative, it’s better for companies with more established customer bases.
+As a result, they already have data about their established customer base which they can analyze.

 The gist is this: companies should measure the share of customers still paying for their product after a set period (often around two months.)